trust-ai/SafeBench/docs/source/tracks.md

 This track still focuses on control tasks but the goal is to design scenarios that can make agents either fail to finish the route or collide with other objects.

 ### Metric
-The metrics we evaluate are ...
+The metrics we evaluate are collision rate, out of road length, distance to driving route, incomplete driving route, and running time.
+We will calculate a final score based on the 5 metrics.

 ## Track 4 (Planning Defense)